Active Safety Features:

 - Precise and light steering (power steering)

-- Anti-Lock System (ABS) prevents the wheels from locking during braking
+- Anti-lock Braking System (ABS) prevents the wheels from locking during braking

-- Electronics Stability Program (ESP) makes the car less likely to skid
+- Electronic Stability Program (ESP) ensures that the car is less prone to skidding

-The passive safety features must minimize damage to occupants and other road users in the event of collisions.
-Passive safety devices are only effective when a collision occurs.
-The consequences in the event of a collision are thereby limited.
+Passive safety features minimize damage to occupants and other road users in the event of a collision.
+These features are only effective when a collision occurs.
+The consequences of the collision are thereby limited.
 Passive safety features include:

 - Crumple zones